abangiraprecious/Software-Construction/README.md

 The Dependency Inversion Principle (DIP) states that high-level modules should not depend on low-level modules, but both should depend on abstractions.
 This principle helps to decouple modules and reduce dependencies, making software more flexible and easier to maintain.

 Conclusion
 Understanding and applying the concepts of the SDLC and SOLID principles are crucial for software construction.
 These methodologies and design principles help us create more efficient, maintainable, and robust software systems.
+By adhering to these guidelines, software development projects can achieve higher success rates and better align with user needs and system requirements.